Human-compatible driving partners through data-regularized self-play reinforcement learning: Conclusion and future work

 \subsubsection{Acknowledgments}

 This work is funded by the C2SMARTER Center under Grant Number 69A3552348326 from the U.S. Department of Transportation's University Transportation Centers Program.
 This work was also supported in part through the NYU IT High-Performance Computing resources, services, and staff expertise.
 We are thankful to Mert Çelikok, Aditya Makkar, Sam Sokota, Graham Todd, Xieyuan Zhang, and Yutai Zhou, for their feedback on early versions of this draft.
+We thank Cole Gulino for taking the time to answer our questions.
 We also thank Franklin Yiu, Alex Tang, and Aarav Pandya for visualizations, last-minute debugging, and being all-around helpful.